inba-1/Hms/README.md

 ## 📌 How It Works

 When you run the program, you'll see a menu like this:
-Welcome to  Hospital Management
+-Welcome to  Hospital Management

-Add Patient
+-Add Patient

-View Patient
+-View Patient

-View Doctor
+-View Doctor

-Book Appointment
+-Book Appointment

-Exit
+-Exit
-Enter your choice:
+-Enter your choice:
 ### ✅ Sample Appointment Booking Flow

 Enter the patient id: 1